APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Approach

 To capture richer semantic meanings of the input code tokens, we further use a multi-head mechanism to realize the self-attention, which allows the model to jointly attend the information from different code representation subspaces at different positions.
 For $d$-dimension $Q$, $K$, and $V$, we split those vectors into $h$ heads where each head has $d/h$-dimension.
 After all of the self-attention operations, each head will then be concatenated back again to feed into a fully-connected feed-forward neural network including two linear transformations with a ReLU activation in between.
 The multi-head mechanism can be summarized by the following equation:

 where $head_i=Attention(QW^Q_i,KW^Q_i,VW^Q_i)$ and $W^{O}$ is used to linearly project to the expected dimension after concatenation.
-Therefore, the encoder stack can take an input code snippet and output a real-valued vector for each code token within the code snippet based on the context.
+Therefore, the encoder stack can take an input code snippet and output a real-valued vector for each code token within the code snippet based on the context. \revise{Besides, to obtain optimal embedding vectors in the APCA domain, the encoder stack is further fine-tuned with other components as a whole prediction pipeline.}